Strapwort, also called Corrigiola, is a small plant that grows in rocky wilderness.

 This rather resilient plant comes from the same family as Dianthus, but Corrigiola flowers are almost exclusively white.
 Leaves are blue-green in color.

-The flowers are truly tiny, sometimes no larger than an eighth of an inch (2-4 mm) across, but they’re clustered in small fingernail-sized panicles.
+The flowers are truly tiny, sometimes no larger than an eighth of an inch (2-4 mm) across.
+They’re clustered in small fingernail-sized panicles.

 Smart tip about strapwort Corrigiola